stephmuna/Nutrigression/README.md

    - Efficiently run correlation tests.
    - Fit regression models in scikit-learn.

-6. I dropped any recipe with missing nutrient values, ensuring that no `NaN` values would break our t-tests or model-fitting routines.
-This was done to simplify our code and did not materially affect the results.

-7. Left `avg_rating` and textual fields untouched**, so we still have full context for each recipe .

-8. Lastly, I dropped the `ingredients`, `steps`,`description` and `tags` columns as these are very text-heavy columns and not relevant in my analysis, seeing as we already have the nutritional contents of the dish.
+6. Consequently, I dropped the `ingredients`, `steps`,`description` and `tags` columns as these are very text-heavy columns and not relevant in my analysis, seeing as we already have the nutritional contents of the dish.
 Though the `tags` column provides some significant insight I removed it because they are not relevant in the sense of my specific question and some information from them can be gotten from other columns in the dataset.

+7. Finally, I converted the `submitted` column to datetime obejct to enable efficient analysis

 By the end of these cleaning steps, we have a fully numeric, complete dataset that can be fed directly into visualizations, statistics, and predictive models—maximizing reproducibility and ensuring no hidden `NaN` values distort our findings.
 The final dataframe has the following columns: